LSU QB Joe Burrow wins Heisman Trophy in landslide vote

 Burrow is the 17th quarterback to win the Heisman since 2000, and the third straight QB to win the award after transferring, joining Oklahoma’s Baker Mayfield (2017) and Kyler Murray (2018).

-Burrow’s dad, Jimmy Burrow, was a longtime college football coach, who played at Nebraska and landed in Athens, Ohio, where he was defensive coordinator at the Ohio University for 14 years.
+Burrow’s dad, Jimmy Burrow, was a longtime college football coach, who played at Nebraska.
+He spent the last 14 years of his career as defensive coordinator at the Ohio University in Athens before retiring to spend his weekends in Louisiana watching his son play.

 Joe Burrow grew up in The Plains, Ohio.
-His older brothers both played at Nebraska,
+His older brothers both played at Nebraska.

-His father’s boss, Ohio coach Frank Solich, hoped the youngest Burrow boy would play for the Bobcats, but he took off in high school.
-Joe Burrow was Mr. Football in Ohio in 2014 and signed with Ohio State the next year.
+His father’s old boss, Ohio coach Frank Solich, hoped the youngest Burrow boy would play for the Bobcats, but Joe took off in high school.
+Burrow was Mr. Football in Ohio in 2014 and signed with Ohio State the next year.

+In Columbus, Ohio, Burrow joined an already loaded quarterback room with J.T.
+Barrett, Cardale Jones and Braxton Miller.
+Burrow redshirted as a freshman and played a little in 2016.

+In 2017, he was competing with Dwayne Haskins to be Barrett’s backup and broke his hand in preseason practice.
+That opened the door for Haskins to position himself as the quarterback of the future for Ohio State.

 Follow Ralph D. Russo at https://twitter.com/ralphDrussoAP and listen http://www.westwoodonepodcasts.com/pods/ap-top-25-college-football-podcast/